-The review application for renewal PSH and RRH was already released and completed by renewal applicants.
-However, more detail was released once the competition opened.
-There is some additional information that renewal applicants are required to submit.
+The review application for renewal PSH and RRH was released to renewal applicants on July 22, 2019.
+However, more detail was released once the competition opened, and a full listing of required information that renewal applicants are required to submit follows.

-All applicants of renewing PSH and RRH project applications must submit the following no later than 3:00pm on August 15, 2017.
+All applicants of renewing PSH and RRH project applications must submit the following no later than August 6, 2019 at 3:00 pm.
 The following materials must be received for each project in order for an application to be considered complete: